tomatohammado/simon/README.md

   - refactor the startGame global function, make anonymous and adjust for reset

 ## Bonus Goals
+- [ ] SASS.
+SASS first and foremost
 - [ ] adding a modal would be cool (http://jquerymodal.com/)

 ## Sources